-There’s much to be uncertain about these days, and that has trickled down to the way we handle and invest our precious, hard-earned dollars.
+There’s much to be uncertain about these days, and that has trickled down to the way we handle and invest our money.

 The savings account has always been a time-tested standby, an easy and accessible vehicle to park your extra money for future needs.
-While COVID-19 continues to leave economic turmoil in its wake, more people are looking to this old favorite account to stash their cash, but is it the right move to make in a low-interest rate environment?
+While COVID-19 continues to leave economic uncertainty in its wake, more people are looking to this old favorite account to stash their cash, but is it the right move to make in a low interest rate environment?

 “Interest rates are at historic lows and are expected to remain low for some time,” says Jay Abolofia, founder of Lyon Financial Planning outside Boston and a certified financial planner.
 “In general, this is good for borrowers and bad for savers.”